yaukeywang/ObjectLightmapViewer/README.md

 ## How to use
 * Open a baked lightmap scene.
-* Open this viewr at "Tools/Object Lightmap Viewer".
+* Open this viewer at "Tools/Object Lightmap Viewer".
 * Select a baked object to preview it's lightmap uv information in this viewer.

 ## Screenshot